 Duration (EFTSL) 3.0

-For further information regarding the Program Content for
+For further information regarding the Program Content for this

-this program, please select the link below:
+program, please select from the links below:

-The core includes nine courses:
+The core includes seven courses:

 - HEALT1104 Health and Lifestyle